What is the Purpose of a Conditional Receipt?

 • The conditional binding receipt has two functions- an urgent receipt and a conditional receipt.

-The process for this involves that the premium payment should be paid to the insurer along with an application filled as per the requirements; this will enable the insured a receipt that can be the proof of the payment.
-This receipt is also referred to as the ‘binding receipt’ or the ‘conditional receipt’ regarding the type of insurance.
+The process involves paying the premium to the insurer along with filling out an application as per the requirements; this will enable the insured to receive a receipt that can be proof of payment.
+This receipt is also called the ‘binding receipt’ or the ‘condition’ receipt’ regarding the type of insurance.

 Suppose you have paid a premium with the application for coverage.
-In that case, a conditional binding receipt will mean that your coverage will be started from the date that you fill the application or pass the medical examination.
-This is because the insurer should have issued the range based on these criteria.
-In the case of a health or life insurance that does not have a conditional binding receipt will not be enforced unless the premium is paid.
+In that case, a conditional binding receipt will mean that your coverage will start when you fill out the application or pass the medical examination.
+The insurer should have issued the range based on these criteria.
+A health or life insurance that does not have a conditional binding receipt will be willed unless the premium is paid.

 Since the insured is to receive the policy in a certain future, the insurer needs to cover the claim even if it has occurred between the filing of the application and the policy being in effect.
-However, suppose an insured is not given the coverage based on distinctive circumstances, with the underwriting process on its way.
-In that case, the insurer holds the right to declare the conditional binding receipt as null and void, even though the insured might have submitted the premium.
+However, suppose an insured is not given coverage based on distinctive circumstances, with the underwriting process on its way.
+In that case, the insurer can declare the conditional binding receipt null and void, even though the insured might have submitted the premium.

 The two functions of conditional binding receipts are as follows.